EmilHvitfeldt/emilhvitfeldt.com/content/_index.md

 ---
 title: "Emil Hvitfeldt"
-subtitle: "Clinical Data Analyst at Teladoc Health"
+subtitle: "Software Engineer at RStudio PBC"
-description: "I’m a Data Analyst at Teladoc Health, teaching adjunct professor at American University, and co-author of [Supervised Machine Learning for Text Analysis in R](https://smltar.com/) with [Julia Silge](https://juliasilge.com/).
+description: "I’m a Software Engineer at RStudio PBC, teaching adjunct professor at American University, and co-author of [Supervised Machine Learning for Text Analysis in R](https://smltar.com/) with [Julia Silge](https://juliasilge.com/).
 My interests include developing tools for natural language processing, machine learning using tidymodels, education, and the use of colors in data visualizations."
 images:
   - img/home.png
 image_left: false